5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/README.md

 Basically, any SSDTs which define devices that are not already present in the system's DSDT have to be considered _fake_ or _virtual_.
 You can easily verfiy this by checking the added device(s) in I/O Registry: if the device in questions contains collapsed sections, they will snap close again as soon as you click on them because no data can be gathered for it.

-Nonetheless I included them here for two reasons:
+Nonetheless, I included them here for two reasons:

 1. It's your choice to use them or not
 2. For documentary purposes.
-Sometimes it can be streunous to find out what a device listed in an `.ioreg` file actually is and does.
+Sometimes it can be strenuous to find out what a device listed in an `.ioreg` file actually is and does.

 |SSDT|Description|Search term(s) in DSDT
 |:----:|-------------|:-------------------:|